© Lisa Schamlé

 In Soft Tactics for Hard Times, theatre maker Merel Severs brings together a variety of voices at the invitation of Frascati, for dialogue, performative interventions, and playful assignments.
 How do you fight for your freedom without becoming hardened?
 How do you create safety for yourself and others in a world that constantly keeps you on edge?
 And what does it take to remain standing in the midst of the struggle?

 Together with changing guests, Merel reflects not on the struggle itself, but on what we can and must do to be able to carry that struggle.
-The program is open to visit on Saturday the 20th and Sunday the 21st of September, preceding and alongside We're all alone in this together of Kim Karssen.

 From micro-aggressions on the street to internalized oppression, from family expectations to systemic challenges: how do you deal with the constant pressure?
 What practices do you need to stay resilient?
 And how do you make space for feeling in a world dominated by the rational?